Information, signposting and advice – Empowering carers

 Here at WLCC we can help you to register your details with your doctor’s practice so that your notes are tagged to indicate you are a carer or that the patient is a cared-for person.
 It will help your GP if they are aware of your caring role and the potential impact of your caring responsibilities on your own health.
 The doctor’s receptionist can then also take account of your needs as a carer when trying to arrange appointment times that fit in with your caring role.

 Often caring responsibilities mean that your finances are hit.
 You may have given up work to be an unpaid carer or reduced your hours and are now worried about money.
 The benefits system is complicated, with each benefit having its own set of rules.
 There are many different benefits for carers and their cared for, and working out what benefits you might be entitled to can feel like a battle.
 Having the right information and support can make a huge difference.

-Every person is unique and so we provide free confidential advice to carers and their families through telephone and appointment service, offering in-depth advice on various issues, including but not limited to:
+Every person is unique and so we provide free confidential support to carers and their families through telephone and appointment service, offering guidance on various issues, including but not limited to: